m-fili/Tennis_MADDPG/Report.md

 ### 5. Future Improvements
-In this project, a DDPG algorithm is utilized to train the agent.
+In this project, a Multi-agent DDPG algorithm is utilized to train the agent.
+The training took some time since different combination of hyperparameters were tried.
+Suggestions for future improvements are:

-To improve the training, one way would be to use __share experience__ across multiple agents which can speed up the learning.
+- Hyperparameter tuning
+- Use shared replay buffer for both agents
+- Concatenate both agents states and actions to a single state and action and use single DDPG Algorithm to train the agent.